-Champion Difference: Civil Service Diversity and Inclusion Awards 2017
+Champion Difference: Civil Service Diversity & Inclusion Awards 2019

 These Awards are aimed at one or more individuals, whose achievement is not part of their normal day job, but who continue to show a personal passion for diversity and inclusion.
 We are looking for examples of outstanding individuals or teams who have innovated, impressed and made a real difference in this area over the past twelve months; and who have championed the leadership behaviours set out in the Leadership Statement, that we expect from all employees across Civil Service grades.